SR 11 – 7 Regulations

 4. Implement controls and safeguards to mitigate any risks and ensure that banks implement a risk management program throughout the organization with proper training for employees.

-5. To ensure that your models are operating as intended and that your risk management program remains current, you should monitor and evaluate them regularly
+5. To ensure that your AI models are operating as intended and that your risk management program remains current, you should monitor and evaluate them regularly

 Dark